Updated: May 2026.

-Running invoices in Excel feels safe, but the Verifactu deadlines are near: 2025 for larger companies and mid‑2026 for most freelancers and SMEs.
+Running invoices in Excel feels safe, but the Verifactu deadlines are approaching: 1 January 2027 for companies and 1 July 2027 for most freelancers and autónomos.
 A cloud billing platform lets you bill from any device, apply taxes automatically, and share real-time data with your gestor.
-This guide compares the best platforms, shows the must‑have features, and gives you a four‑week roadmap so you can switch without drama.
+This guide compares the best platforms, shows the must-have features, and gives you a four-week roadmap so you can switch without drama.

 What is a cloud billing platform?